kazwd2008/RMSD/README.md

 ot3 <- RMSD(aircraft, sd=2, pt=0.95)
 pairs(aircraft, pch=19, col=ot3$ot)

-# See if the results are the same
+# See if the results are the same with same random seed
 sum(abs(ot2$mah-ot3$mah))

 # Effect of different thresholds